Andrewzhan2001/Face_Recognition_Tensorflow/README.md

 - Using `Tensorflow` and `Keras` for Deep Learning
 - Using `OpenCV` for image capture and processing, so that we can verify the image in real-time
-- Using `Kivy` App for image verification
+- Using `Kivy` to build the image verification app
 - Training model replicates what is shown in the paper titled Siamese Neural Networks for One-shot Image Recognition
 - Model is implemented using the `Convolutional Neural Network`